 Around the 2nd to last week in July, the island is abuzz with festivities honoring one of its most storied residents, Nobel and Pulitzer Prize-winning author Ernest Hemingway.
 To celebrate his July 21st birthday, you can expect the famous lookalike contest at Sloppy Joe’s, a sunset 5K run, and many more festivities.
 A visit to the Hemingway House & Museum on Whitehead Street is a must visit anytime of year.
 A stay at the Lighthouse Court Inn puts you right across the street.

 Drambuie Key West Marlin Fishing Tournament

 For the sport fishermen out there, the Drambuie Key West Marlin Tournament is typically the second to last week in July also in honor of Hemingway.
 The novelist set many records fishing in the 1930s in Key West.
 In this tournament, top prize is at $25,000.
 We expect some serious anglers on the island for this exciting tournament.
-Stay at a oceanfront resort, like the Westin Resort & Marina, the Hyatt, the Pier House, or the Ocean Key House for a prime view of the boats returning to shore with their catches every day.
+Stay at a oceanfront resort, like the Margaritaville Resort & Marina, the Hyatt, the Pier House, or the Ocean Key House for a prime view of the boats returning to shore with their catches every day.